jkerai1/ImpTemplate/README.md

 .ipynb code also outputs a text file also, this version has nicer readability, checkboxes but can only be run on Jupyter Notebook

 AutoCopy version requires pyclip.
-To install "pip install pyclip" in your python terminal (or anaconda prompt)
+To install "pip install pyclip" in your python terminal (or anaconda prompt) MS teams version requires pymsteams which can be installed using "pip install pymsteams" in the same manner

 ![image](https://user-images.githubusercontent.com/55988027/117706200-e8a89200-b1c4-11eb-9756-b29fd47579a0.png)